knowrahman/AWS-SAA-C02-Course/README.md

   - Direct (local) attached storage
   - Super fast
   - Ephemeral storage or temporary storage
+  - allocated to host, will be lost when restarted on when the host is changed
 - **Elastic Block Store (EBS)**
   - Network attached storage
   - Volumes delivered over the network